 Biomedical Engineering Facilities

 The activities of the Center for Biomedical Engineering and Rehabilitation Science (CBERS) are conducted in a number of state-of the-art research facilities located on the Louisiana Tech campus and in the facilities of our partner institutions.
-These facilities include Tech's new Biomedical Engineering Center (BEC), the facilities of Tech's Center for Rehabilitation Engineering, Science and Technology (CREST), the world-class micromanufacturing capabilities of Tech's Institute for Micromanufacturing (IfM), Tech's Center for Entrepreneurship and Information Technology (CENIT) and the University's Technology Transfer Center.
+These facilities include Tech's new Biomedical Engineering Center (Biomedical Engineering Building), the world-class micromanufacturing capabilities of Tech's Institute for Micromanufacturing (Institute for Micromanufacturing), Tech's Center for Entrepreneurship and Information Technology (CENIT) and the University's Technology Transfer Center.

 CBERS members also have access to Louisiana's Optical Network Initiative (LONI), one of the most advanced optical networks in the country along with the the most powerful distributed supercomputer resource available to any academic community.
 Members also benefit from Tech's state-of-the-art computing and information infrastructure.
 Tech's Library provides the modern tools commonly used by researchers to retrieve scientific literature.

-Many of CBERS's research faculty and staff have offices in the Biomedical Engineering Center or the adjoining Institute for Micromanufacturing.
+Many CBERS research faculty and staff have offices in the Biomedical Engineering Center or the adjoining Institute for Micromanufacturing.
 The administrative support staff for CBERS are located on the first floor adjacent to the main entrances to the building.
 The 290 square foot office includes space for the program's administrative coordinator and our student workers.
 Near the program office is the Center's support area which includes a FAX machine, copying equipment, faculty mailboxes and office supplies.
 There is also an office in the area that is used for visiting researchers.
-The office of the CBERS Director (Dr. Eric J. Guilbeau) is located on the second floor.

 Seminars and Workshop Rooms